Kubernetes-Based Deployment of a Validator node

 Preparing for Validator Onboarding

-Ensure that your validator onboarding secret VALIDATOR_SECRET
+Ensure that your validator onboarding secret ONBOARDING_SECRET

 is set in the namespace you created earlier.
-The value should be provided by the SV sponsoring the onboarding of your validator.

 kubectl create secret generic splice-app-validator-onboarding-validator \

-"--from-literal=secret=${VALIDATOR_SECRET}" \
+"--from-literal=secret=${ONBOARDING_SECRET}" \

 -n validator